 (Current Date)

 (Property Owner) (Address)

+Dear:

 The (COMMUNITY) has determined not to acquire your (LOCATION OF PROPERTY) property.
-Any person moving from the premises from the date of this notice will not be eligible for relocation payments or benefits.
+An person moving from the premises from the date of this notice will not be eligible for relocation payment or benefits.

+Sincerely,

 (Community Official)

 cc: (Tenant)